 7. The Walt Disney Company

-Exactly 12 months ago, shares of Disney were trading around their all-time high, just shy of $200.
-Today, shares are trading around $112, or well below their peak last year.
+At the beginning of last year, shares of Disney were trading around their all-time high, just shy of $200.
+Today, shares are trading around $96.
 The drop is due primarily to two factors: the lingering impact of the Coronavirus suppressing in-person business and lower-than-expected streaming numbers associated with Disney+.
 To make matters worse, Netflix’s latest earnings report is weighing heavily on other streaming services.

-To be fair, Disney has yet to release its first quarter earnings report and forecast, but it is growing more and more apparent that the travel industry is starting to fire on all cylinders.
-As perhaps the most telling indicator of pent-up demand in the travel industry, Delta Air Lines kicked off earnings season with a bang.
-Not only did the airline lose less money than Wall Street expected, but it confirmed something we already knew: demand for travel is stronger than ever.
+To be fair, Disney won’t report earnings until August, but it is growing more and more apparent that the travel industry is starting to fire on all cylinders.
+As perhaps the most telling indicator of pent-up demand in the travel industry, airlines appear to be doing very well.

-Of course, Disney isn’t an airline, but Delta’s earnings report suggests travel is coming back in a big way.
+Of course, Disney isn’t an airline, but ticket purchases suggest travel is coming back in a big way.
 The willingness to travel is growing, and Disney will undoubtedly benefit from the eventual reopening of the economy.
 In particular, Disney has used the last two years to develop new technologies, attractions, and premium offerings which should bolster earnings.
 It is becoming safer and safer to assume more people will be spending more money at Disney resorts as the year progresses.

 In addition to the return of travel, Disney is starting to look like a great hedge against an unpredictable economy.
 Whereas unprofitable, high-growth tech stocks are falling out of favor in today’s inflationary environment, Disney looks more than capable of thriving.
 Disney possesses the pricing power and brand loyalty to maintain the type of profitability investors like to see.
 Perhaps even more importantly, Disney’s current valuation should attract more investors who are looking to mitigate risk in their portfolios.